 About the author, Jay M. Cooney

 I am currently an undergraduate student at Canisius College where I am pursuing a major in Animal Behavior, Ecology, and Conservation (ABEC) with a minor in Anthrozoology.
 Since August of 2016, I have been an assistant with the Canisius Marineland Orca Research Project studying beluga whales (Delphinapterus leucas) at Marineland of Canada under the mentorship of Dr. Michael Noonan.
-During the Spring of 2017, I had the incredible opportunity to be a part of a select group of Canisius Ambassadors for Conservation who conducted field studies along the Salish Sea.
-My future goals are to obtain my PhD in Conservation Behavior and enter into Academia, with a special focus on the behavior and ecology of cetartiodactyls.
-I have long aspired to teach and conduct research as a college professor, and also hope to engage in science communication to the public through the authorship of popular articles and books.
+My involvement in data collection has led to my presenting academic posters on individual differences in swim pattern and rates of aggression following pool merges.
+I have also contributed to ongoing studies of seasonal mating behavior, stable social associations, water manipulation.
+During the Spring of 2017, I had the incredible opportunity to be a part of a select group of Canisius Ambassadors for Conservation who observed terrestrial and marine fauna along the Salish Sea while partaking in group discussion of relevant literature, critiques of local ecotourism practices, and generating informative social media posts.
+My future goals are to obtain my PhD in Conservation Behavior and enter into Academia, with a particular interest in the impact of human activities on the behavior and ecology of cetartiodactyls (even-toed hoofed mammals including whales).
+I have long aspired to teach and conduct research as a college professor, and also hope to engage in science communication to the public through authorship of popular articles and books.
 I am currently a contributor to the e-Newsletters of Bear Trust International through a writing internship.
-My inspiration derives from such luminary scientists as Edward O. Wilson, Frans de Waal, Valerius Geist, and the wonderful ABEC staff at Canisius College, whose studies of the animal kingdom I wish to continue in my career.
+My inspiration derives from such luminary scientists as Edward O. Wilson, Frans de Waal, Valerius Geist, and the wonderful ABEC staff at Canisius College, whose studies of the animal kingdom I wish to echo in my career.
 I have read numerous books, attended lectures, traveled to various zoological parks and nature reserves, visited museums, and communicated with fellow researchers in hopes of advancing my knowledge.
 I am currently employed at the Erie Zoo and have also gained informal experience in the natural world through birding, hiking, hunting, and fishing.
 It is my hope that my writing will both educate readers regarding the breadth of our planet’s biodiversity, and inspire them to live consciously in accord with the preservation and well being of our nonhuman kin.

 Works Referenced in: